SnowBroScott/emberhold-canonical/docs/decisions.md

 STATUS: [LOCKED / DRAFT / NOTED / DECLINED]
 ```

+DECISION: Every SECURITY DEFINER function ships with explicit EXECUTE grants in the same migration that creates it
+DATE: 2026-07-21
+WHY: Postgres grants EXECUTE to PUBLIC by default on every newly-created function.
+This is not a bug we hit once — it is a mechanism that silently re-breaks the grant surface every time a function is written, and it has now produced grant drift three separate times.
+The 07-21 enumeration found seven SECURITY DEFINER functions carrying PUBLIC + anon EXECUTE, and the affected set was chronological rather than random: everything older had been cleaned by a past reactive revoke, everything newer had inherited the default.
+One of the seven was `enforce_quest_family_refs` — created inside the 07-19 migration whose entire purpose was closing two grant-drift breaches.
+The fix bundle shipped a fourth instance of the disease it was curing.
+Reactive one-off revokes cannot win against an automatic default; only a convention applied at creation time can.
+THE RULE: every new SECURITY DEFINER function ships with an explicit `GRANT EXECUTE ...
+TO authenticated` AND `REVOKE EXECUTE ...
+FROM PUBLIC, anon` in the same migration that creates it.
+Trigger functions get NO API-role grants at all — they run in trigger context and should be unreachable via the API.
+ORDER MATTERS AND IS PART OF THE RULE: grant to `authenticated` FIRST, then revoke from PUBLIC — because `authenticated` inherits EXECUTE from PUBLIC, so revoking first silently kills every live path that depends on the function.
+This goes into the standing Lovable build-prompt boilerplate, not into anyone's memory.
+Rejected alternative: continue catching these in periodic scans.
+Rejected because the scanner reports the category without naming instances, so every detection costs a full enumeration read to triage — and because a missing defense-in-depth layer is only safe until the first RPC written without an internal auth.uid() guard, at which point nothing in the process catches it.
+REPLACES: Nothing — new decision.
+Complements the existing "hand-applied DB changes are forbidden; everything lands as a migration file."
+STATUS: proposed LOCKED

+---

+DECISION: Supabase database-linter 0029 ("Signed-In Users Can Execute SECURITY DEFINER Function") is permanently ignored
+DATE: 2026-07-21
+WHY: The lint fires on any SECURITY DEFINER function that authenticated users can execute.
+In Emberhold that is the architecture, not a defect — `admit_pending_member`, `wall_request_redemption`, `member_spendable`, `approve_redemption` and roughly fifteen others are all deliberately reachable by a signed-in user, because that is how a household member does anything at all.
+The rule is structurally unclearable: no amount of correct work will ever empty this category, and the only way to satisfy it would be to dismantle the RPC layer.
+It is dismissed in the Lovable dashboard and recorded here so that no future scan, and no future jAIne instance, re-litigates it as an open finding.
+NOTE THE CONTRAST with lint 0028 (anon/PUBLIC can execute), which is NOT ignorable and was fixed the same session — 0028 flags a real over-broad grant; 0029 flags the intended design.
+They look similar in the panel and are opposites in substance.
+REPLACES: Nothing — new decision.
+STATUS: proposed LOCKED

+---

+DECISION: Two of the five ignored scanner findings are CONDITIONALLY accepted, and the condition is the own-session-vs-per-member-auth fork
+DATE: 2026-07-21
+WHY: The Lovable dashboard's "Ignored" bucket flattens three genuinely different reasons into one word.
+Of the five ignored findings: two are false positives that were never real ("Forgot PIN" takeover, join-code → Parent admin) and are dead permanently; one is structurally unclearable (lint 0029) and is also dead permanently; but two — "adult PIN lock isn't tied to real permission checks" and "any member can submit a redemption attributed to another member" — describe REAL behavior that is accepted ONLY because the shared-session model is what it is.
+In that model a device-kid rides the owner's ambient parent JWT, so the PIN is the only kid/parent line and it is client-side; the wall's on-behalf redemption is the propose tier working as designed.
+Both are intra-household, not cross-tenant, and the 07-19 audit confirmed `current_family_id()` derives server-side from `auth.uid()`.
+WHY THIS NEEDS WRITING DOWN: "Ignored" is a permanent-looking word for a conditional judgment, and the dashboard will never surface the condition.
+If the parked own-session-vs-per-member-auth fork is ever decided toward per-member auth, these two stop being by-design and become live work items — alongside the `adults_only` rewards read and the `parents_only` quest read, which already wait on the same fork.
+That makes four items behind one decision, and nothing in the tooling connects them.
+REPLACES: Nothing — new decision.
+Extends the walk-up trust boundary record.
+STATUS: proposed NOTED
 ---

 DECISION: Recurring quest lifecycle — assignment is permanent; only the cycle resets; the successor anchors to the next calendar period from APPROVAL date, not from the completed instance's due_date.